DeckHack/discoveries/docs/experiments.md

 ## Overriding Experiments

-This is a bit tricky, as (for whatever reason) you always have to supply all experiments on overriding them, if you don't, all other experiments that are already set will be gone.
+This is a bit tricky, for whatever reason you have to pass all experiments at once when overriding one of them, if you don't do that, all other experiments will be gone.

 You can set a experiment the following way: